bitsofcotton/catg/README.md

 If the items we have isn't clean data enough, the vector we take has mis-separated vectors.

 # Tips
 This catg only depends input dimension order and block condition.
-We can't avoid block condition without some other algorithms.
+We can't avoid block condition without some other algorithms nor hypothesis.

+# Archive
+This repository is archived, so without bugreport, will no change.